Best practices for Log Management and Analytics

 Set access permissions

 By default, a DQL query will scan all buckets that the user has access to.
-To limit the number and kind of buckets that a user has access to, you can use IAM policies to set access permissions and policy boundaries.
+To limit the number and kind of buckets that a user has access to, you can use IAM policies to set access permissions on individual bucket level.

 This way you don't have to define bucket filters manually, with every query.